 - Sensory-integration Therapy—this uses play and activities to help the brain react differently to sight, sound, touch, noise ect.

 Even though Tristan has improved many of his skills with the help of a structured routine, behavioral therapy, and chiropractic health care, he continues to need support, understanding, and a great deal of patience from any care giver he is with.
-If you have questions about Autism and chiropractic care for your child.
-Contact us today.
+If you have questions about Autism and chiropractic care for your child, contact us appointment today.